awslabs/aws-deployment-framework/docs/admin-guide.md

     `master` instead.
 We recommend configuring the main scm branch name to `main`.
 As new repositories will most likely use this branch name as their default branch.
+- `deployment-maps` tracks all source code management configuration.
+  - **allow-empty-target** allows you to configure deployment maps with empty targets.
+    If all targets get evaluated to empty, the ADF CodePipeline is still created based on the remaining providers (e.g. source and build).
+It just doesn't have a deploy stage.
+    Use cases might include the following:
+    - target an OU that doesn't have any AWS Accounts (initially or temporarily).
+    - target AWS Accounts by tag with no AWS Accounts having that tag assigned (yet).

 ## Accounts